jbaranski/TossFile/README.md

 2. Type `install`, select `Package Control: Install Package`
 3. Find `Toss File` and install

-Manual install - download via the project [releases](https://github.com/jbaranski/TossFile/releases)
+Manual install

-1. Download the latest release using the link above
+1. Download the [latest release](https://github.com/jbaranski/TossFile/releases) using the link above
 2. Extract the zip into a folder
 3. Copy the folder to `<SUBLIME_TEXT_HOME>/Data/Packages/`